jamiemccrindle/dealing-with-conflict-in-teams/SLIDES.md

 * Break out into rooms with 3 people
 * Debate which is better - Oranges or Apples, 1 minute each
+* One person takes Oranges, one person takes Apples
+    * Feel free to switch out to your favourite fruit
-* One person is the adjudicator
+* One person is the adjudicator who will report back who won.

 ---